BuoySoftware/guides/graphql/README.md

 * Use the [GraphQL Dataloader] pattern to eager load associations and avoid n + 1 queries.
 For example, [GraphQL Batch].

+### Apollo

+* Always include a type's ID field if it has one for caching.

 ## Learning

 [Production Ready GraphQL](https://book.productionreadygraphql.com)